ArayikGevorgyan/AML-Transaction-Monitoring/README.md

 # AML Transaction Monitoring System

-> A professional-grade Anti-Money Laundering (AML) compliance platform built as a university capstone project, inspired by real-world systems such as NICE Actimize, Oracle FCCM, and the OFAC Sanctions Search Tool.
+> Anti-Money Laundering (AML) platform built as a university capstone project, inspired by real-world systems such as NICE Actimize, Oracle FCCM, and the OFAC Sanctions Search Tool.

 ---